tomhealy1/Numpy-random/README.md

 The purpose of this assignment is to outline and explore the use of the numpy random package in data analytics.

 This assignment will use a number of different tools to carry out the tasks in the assignment.
-The tool we will use are:
+The tools we will use are:

 * Python - packages we will uses are:

 ..* Pandas - Data Manipulation

 ..* Numpy - numerical/computational operations

 ..* Matplotlib - Data Visualisation

-..* Scipy (scipy.stats) - An additional numerical package (some extra distributions exist in Scipy) ..* Seaborn - An additional data visuaisation package
+..* Scipy (scipy.stats) - An additional numerical package (some extra distributions exist in Scipy)

+..* Seaborn - An additional data visuaisation package

-Instructions:
+## Instructions:

 1. If you have not already done so, please download the [Anaconda Distribution](https://www.anaconda.com/distribution) for Python 3.7.

 2. Once you install Anaconda, the packages listed above should be installed also.